KunwarVSuryavanshi/react_notes_wapp/README.md

 For adding notes

 ## My Notes
-Here you can retrieve the notes that you have added after logging to your account.\ \ \ \
+Here you can retrieve the notes that you have added after logging to your account.<br/> <br/> <br/>

-## Getting Started with Create React App
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).